Piombacciaio/tax-code-calculator/README.md

 ## Calculation rules

-The italian tax code is a 16-chars long alphanumerical string composed by 3 chars from the surname, 3 chars from the name, the bith date, a code to identify the municipality of birth and a control character (CIN).
+The italian tax code is a 16-chars long alphanumerical string composed by 3 chars from the surname, 3 chars from the name, the birth date, a code to identify the municipality of birth and a control character (CIN).

 ### example

-Mario Rossi is born in Milan on the 4th of july 1989 so his code would be: `RSSMRA89L04F205S`
+Mario Rossi is born in Milan on the 4th of July 1989 so his code would be: `RSSMRA89L04F205S`

 |Surname|Name|Year|Month|Day|Municipality|CIN|
 |---|---|---|---|---|---|---|